 - negotiating on the response to a home inspection

-- negotiating on the results of an appraisal that didn’t meet one or the other party’s expectations
+- negotiating on the results of an appraisal that didn’t meet expectations

-The best way to get the best possible outcome is to keep your eye on the goal, whether you are the buyer or the seller.
+Whether you are buying a home or selling a home, the way to get the best possible outcome is to keep your eye on the goal.
 Instead of letting the situation become adversarial, it’s better to aim for a win-win, when everyone is satisfied with what is most important to them.